Yingrjimsch/grgry/README.md

 ### Chef's recommendation
-To keep using one cli tool aliases can be created that map the great functionality into git commands.
+To simplify workflow aliases can be created that map the great grgry functionality into git commands.
-For `grgry clone` and `grgry quick` it is straightfoward, for `grgry mass` a special command `alias` can be used that provides a better usage, instead of writing `grgry mass "status --porcelain" --regex ".*"` the alias allows you to run `git mass status --porcelain --regex ".*"` without any apostrophes whatsoever.
+For `grgry clone` and `grgry quick` it is straightfoward, for `grgry mass` a special command `alias` can be used providing a smoother usage, instead of writing `grgry mass "status --porcelain" --regex ".*"` the alias allows you to run `git mass status --porcelain --regex ".*"` without any apostrophes whatsoever.

 Linux:
 ```bash